 Items of plant and equipment costing \$5,000 or more are recognised as assets and the cost of utilising assets is expensed (depreciated) over their useful lives.
-Items of plant and equipment costing less than \$5,000 are immediately expensed direct to the Statement of Comprehensive Income.
+Items of plant and equipment costing less than \$5,000 are immediately expensed direct to the Statement of Comprehensive Income (other than where they form part of a group of similar items which are significant in total).